Tellurometer Report Mawson 1962

 To Rookery Island in ANARE II.
 Disembarked Remote Party at Béchervaise Island.
 Completed one set of fine readings as far as possible.
 Returned to Mawson by 9PM, leaving island by 6PM because of threatening weather.

 Measurement Henderson to Béchervaise Island.
 Remote gear depoted at Béchervaise Island.
 (2 sets Fines).

 Wednesday 31 Jan.

-At Mawson reorganising gear ans recovery of Snow Track.
+At Mawson reorganising gear ans recovery of Snow Trac.
 Ship departed for Enderby Land.

 Measurement Henderson – Rumdoodle.
 (One set Fines.)

 Sunday 4 February 1962.

 Measurement Rumdoodle - Rookery.
 (2 sets Fines.)
 (Used Army DUKWs for Rookery.